1. WHAT IS THE COLLEGE ACADEMY?

-CA students participate in many traditional high school activities including National Honor Society, Grad Bash, Prom, Senior Breakfast/Signing Day and College Tours.
-CA students may also participate in Broward College’s extensive extracurricular activities.
+CA students participate in many traditional high school activities including National Honor Society, Grad Bash, Prom, Senior Brunch/Signing Day and College Tours.
+CA students may also participate in Broward College’s extensive extracurricular activities and programs.

 Yes, Students may participate in athletics with their home high school.
 Permission must be granted by the school principal and the FHSAA.
 However, the rigorous nature of the CA program and the CA & BC class times may make it very difficult for students to participate with their home high school.
 CA does not alter student schedules for work or afterschool activities.
 Students are not eligible to compete in BC athletic programs.

 21. DO STUDENTS HAVE TO MAINTAIN A SPECIFIC GRADE POINT AVERAGE TO REMAIN AT THE COLLEGE ACADEMY?